-Our customer success team helps us flag important issues early so that we can give the quality experience users expect.
+Our support team helps us flag important issues early so that we can give the quality experience users expect.
 We use Crisp as our live-chat and support platform and have a tagging system in place to categorize and analyze support issues.
-These get shared in our CS Slack channel or on a bug request board on Notion for the product development team to action.
+These get shared in our support Slack channel or on a bug request board on Notion for the product development team to action.

 Our live chat is available in-app and on our website

 The ultimate goal, of course, is to have a seamless experience.
 Think iPhone—everything works.
 Unfortunately, we're not quite there yet, so we need to make sure we have the tools and processes in place to address issues as early as possible.
 Monitoring support tickets in real-time is the easiest way to do this.

 "As a developer, I currently do not have a lot of direct interaction with users, but I get to see all of the support tickets coming in, and that helps me understand where the gaps are and what kind of bug backlog we have.
 Being informed of how people are running into issues also helps me understand how they are using the product."

 We collect a lot of quantitative user feedback, such as the requests on Nolt, to help inform our decisions.
 Still, we realized early on that we wanted a forum in which we could get deeper insights into what our most active customers think of Maze and the user research market in general.
 This is why our Customer Success team launched our Customer Advisory Board in December 2019.